Clinical-Genomics/BALSAMIC/docs/balsamic_sv_cnv.rst

 The merged `*.svdb.vcf.gz` file retains all the information for the variants from the caller in which the variants are identified, which are then annotated using `ensembl-vep`.

-The following command can be used to fetch the variants identified by specific caller from merge structural and copy number.
+The following command can be used to fetch the variants identified by specific caller from merged structural and copy number variants.

 ::